-The site contains Regulated Areas, Evaluation Areas, and Network Gap Areas within the designated network of the Countywide Green Infrastructure Plan.
-The site contains a significant Regulated Area along the eastern property line, that has an adjacent Evaluation Area and a small area designated as Network Gap.
-Most of the Evaluation Area and Network Gap were disturbed as part of the previously approved mining permit.
-The Regulated Area appears to be undisturbed and will be the focus of preservation efforts with this application.
+The site contains regulated areas, evaluation areas, and network gap areas within the designated network of the Countywide Green Infrastructure Plan.
+The site contains a significant regulated area along the eastern property line, which has an adjacent evaluation area and a small area designated as network gap.
+Most of the evaluation area and network gap were disturbed as part of the previously approved mining permit.
+The regulated area appears to be undisturbed and will be the focus of preservation efforts with this application.